UFOs of the Air War

 The Times description (and different iterations in other newspapers) is notable for its weirdly precise detail.
 The "mystery balls" are not unexplained phenomena in this write-up.
 Instead, they are "German weapons."
 They also aren't fireballs, but "silver colored spheres" that can be "semi-translucent."
 Right from the start, we see that the report was feeding into the narrative that those evil Germans must be up to something - which was going to keep the boys at the front from coming home before Christmas as many had been hoping for since D-Day in June.

 |A V2 ballistic missile.|

-The Nazis indeed were up to something.
+The Germans indeed were up to something.
 They had jet fighters, rocket-powered planes and even were working on missiles guided to their targets by television monitors with joysticks.
-The Nazi scientists were decades ahead of the Allies in several high technology areas that were very noticeable.
-To ordinary grunts, the Nazi "Wonder Weapons" acquired an over-sized reputation that, even 70 years later, hasn't dissipated entirely.
+The German scientists were decades ahead of the Allies in several high technology areas that were very noticeable.
+To ordinary grunts, the German "Wonder Weapons" acquired an over-sized reputation that, even 70 years later, hasn't dissipated entirely.
 Which, of course, was part of the Germans' intent in developing these weapons, to keep their own soldiers at their guns with the promise of final victory and also intimidate the enemy.

 |A V-1 cruise missile.|